Level3-REST/site/doc/patterns/stepper.md

 ---
 # Stepper Pattern

 Stepper is a hypermedia control that presents a small-range value, such as item quantity or meeting duration, and offers affordances to increment and decrement that value.
 The Stepper pattern has a [Stepper](#stepper-resource) resource that contains the value to modify.
 Two [Action](../profiles/action.md) resources increment or decrement the value when they are triggered.
-These return a `Location` header pointing back to the modified Stepper resource.
+These return a `location` header pointing back to the modified Stepper resource.

 ![](stepper/relations.svg){: .center-image}